xkema/missofis-request-interceptor/README.md

 # Missofis Request Interceptor

-Browser extension to intercept network requests.
+A browser extension to intercept network requests.

 ## Development Environment

-Load extension folder to as an unpacked extension to the browser.
+Load extension folder to browser as an unpacked extension to the browser.

 ## Others